3117G Murray Hall, CB#3300

 Research and Activities

-Participation in the Southeast Atlantic Coastal Ocean Observing Regional Association (SECOORA) – operation of high-frequency radar and data management (www.secoora.org) – long-term ongoing participation in this largely NOAA-funded activity, we have operated the radar system on the Outer Banks of NC since 2003 and hosted a node of the data management system (funded through SECOORA since 2007).
+Participation in the Southeast Atlantic Coastal Ocean Observing Regional Association (SECOORA) – operation of high-frequency radar and gliders (www.secoora.org) – as part of this largely NOAA-funded activity, we have operated the surface current-mapping radar system on the Outer Banks of NC since 2003 and are a member of the SECOORA glider observatory consortium.
+SECOORA delivers near real-time observations to regional and national data repositories to support marine operations, coastal hazards preparedness and climate variability awareness, and ecosystem studies of water quality and living marine resources.